 The following tips will help you keep your home pest-free and your investment safe:

-- Inspect windows and doors: Windows and doors create weak points in walls, and can create foundation problems.
+- Windows and doors create weak points in walls, and can create foundation problems.
 Look for gaps between walls and window frames; door frames and the floor.
 Try to spot cracks that extend out from the corners of windows and doors into the drywall, or separation of the door or window from the framing.
 Make sure all windows and doors close properly.
-Doing so will also keep out cold drafts in the wintertime.
+Doing so will also

 - corner cracks